Schutey/AlmostCompletedAchievements/README.md

 Characters, Quests, Exploration, Delves, PvP, Dungeons & Raids, Reputation, Pet Battles, Collections, Expansion Features, and Legion: Remix.
 There’s also a Toggle All control for quick setup.
 Dynamic filters for Professions and World Events

+Expansion filtering added for all expansion including midnight.

 Professions: choose All, Learned, or None.
 “Learned” only shows achievements relevant to the professions your character actually knows.